Albert Chua to take over as environment and water resources Permanent Secretary

 Mr Chua, 49, will relinquish his current role as Second Permanent Secretary (Foreign Affairs) and take over effective Oct 1.

-Formerly the principal private secretary to then-Prime Minister Goh Chok Tong, Mr Chua also served as Singapore's High Commissioner to Australia in 2008 and Permanent Representative to the United Nations in New York in 2011.
+Formerly the principal private secretary to then-Prime Minister Goh Chok Tong, he also served as Singapore's High Commissioner to Australia in 2008 and Permanent Representative to the United Nations in New York in 2011.

 He was appointed Deputy Secretary (Asia-Pacific and International Organisations) at the Ministry of Foreign Affairs in 2013, and has been Second Permanent Secretary (Foreign Affairs) since 2014.